 Tips for Making Sugar Cookies

 Be sure your butter is very soft and at room temperature.
-Do not soften butter in a microwave.
+It is best to avoid softening butter in a microwave.
 It changes the texture of the butter and therefore affects the texture of the cookies.

 Take the time to sift the icing sugar.
 It gives the cookies that lovely melt in your mouth texture.